10 Benefits of Federal Student Loans

 What are the key advantages of federal over private student loans?

-There are numerous benefits of student loans from the federal government, compared to private student loans.
-The main advantage being that federal loans offer multiple repayment options, including income-driven plans that can bring monthly payments as low as $0, and most federal student loans do not have a credit score or credit history requirement.
+There are numerous benefits of student loans from the federal government compared to private student loans.
+The main advantage is that federal loans offer multiple repayment options, including income-driven plans that can bring monthly payments as low as $0, and most federal student loans do not have a credit score or credit history requirement.

 Additionally, federal borrowers receive automatic deferment during school, and an automatic grace period after leaving school.